sola-st/CodeMapper/README.md

 * **[Plot for RQ3]** PlotExexutionTimeComparisonDetailed.py &emsp; Show the comparison of execution time with baselines.

 ## Reproducing the results in the paper
-Choose between **SLOW MODE**, which runs CodeMapper and baselines to track the datasets, runs the ablation study, and may take more than 30 minutes, including cloning the repositories, depending on the hardware, and **FAST MODE**, which generates the tables and plots (the ones in the RQ answering section) from pre-computed results and should take less than 5 minutes.
+Choose between **SLOW MODE**, which runs CodeMapper and baselines to track the datasets, runs the ablation study, and may take serveral hours, including cloning the repositories, depending on the hardware, and **FAST MODE**, which generates the tables and plots (the ones in the RQ answering section) from pre-computed results and should take less than 5 minutes.

 **Notes**:
 * By default, the result files are stored in *data/result* and all verifications can be completed normally without modifying any path.
-* By default, all the results tables and figures are in *data/results/table/plots*.
+* By default, all the results tables and figures are in *data/results/table_plots*.
 * Check the [Experiments](#experiments) to locate files.

 ### SLOW MODE